 Sage Exercises For each chapter there will be assigned exercises to work in Sage.
-These will be due on the discussion day following the lectures for each chapter, as a Sage worksheet attached to an email sent to the same address as for the reading questions.
+These will be due shortly after the lectures for each chapter, as a Sage worksheet attached to an email sent to the same address as for the reading questions.

 Exams There will be four one-hour exams - see the attached sheet for tentative dates - at the conclusion of each two chapters.
 The lowest of your exam scores will be dropped.
-The comprehensive final exam will be given at 8 AM on Wednesday, May 9.
+The comprehensive final exam will be given at 8 AM on Monday, May 13.
 The final exam cannot be given at any other time, so be certain that you do not make any travel plans that conflict, and also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.